 The Government provides funding to improve provision of physical education (PE) and sport in primary schools.
 This funding is allocated to primary school Headteachers.
 The areas of need were identified in order to decide where the money would be best spent.

-Please click on this link to see how we are spending the 2018-2019 PE premium money including the impact we are seeing across the school
+Please click on this link to see how we spent the 2020-21 PE premium and the impact we are seeing around the school.

 We agree that the money must be used so that:

 - All children benefit regardless of sporting ability.

 - Children are given the opportunity to compete in advanced tournaments.

 - Staff have access to training opportunities and continued professional development.